terrylinooo/shieldon/README.md

 ## Firewall Panel

-Since 3.0.0, Shieldon starts providing a Firewall Instance and it's visualization UI called Firewall Panel.
-By using Shieldon Firewall, you can easy implement it on your Web application.
+Since 3.0.0, Shieldon starts providing a Firewall Instance, and it's visualization UI called Firewall Panel.
+By using Shieldon Firewall, you can easily implement it on your Web application.

 ![Firewall Panel](https://i.imgur.com/MELx6Vl.png)